-Based on this data, Mission has developed a comprehensive Street Asset Management Plan.
-The investment in street infrastructure continues but current efforts are focused on a street preservation program to be implemented in the next 10 years to coincide with renewal of the dedicated street sales tax.
-If approved by voters in September 2021, the tax will generate revenues which will be combined with property tax revenues currently dedicated to street maintenance as well as with funds from the Special Highway Fund (gasoline tax) to accomplish the projects identified.
+The investment in street infrastructure is ongoing.
+Current efforts are focused on a 10-year street preservation program to coincide with the dedicated street sales tax.
+The voters approved a renewal of this tax in 2021 which will generate revenues to be combined with property tax revenues currently dedicated to street maintenance as well as with funds from the Special Highway Fund (gasoline tax) to accomplish the projects identified.

 The Street Maintenance Program’s main components are:

 - Routine minor maintenance by Public Works including pothole patching, asphalt base repair, minor patching/replacement of curb and gutter and sidewalk, street sweeping, cleaning stormwater inlets, etc.